projectatomic/rpmdistro-gitoverlay/README.md

 COPR is also a service with both a UI and an API, whereas rpmdistro-gitoverlay is designed with its sole input to be a YAML file, stored in a git repository.

+### State synchronization

-It will attempt to synchronize state to whatever is specified in the YAML file.
+rpmdistro-gitoverlay will attempt to continually synchronize state to whatever is specified in the YAML file.

+For example, at any point, a build administrator can choose an earlier commit to build if the upstream breaks.  rpmdistro-gitoverlay will rebuild the component with that earlier commit.

+It will *not* automatically rebuild reverse dependencies like [Nix](https://nixos.org/nix/) would, because it's not practical at scale.
+An update to glibc should not require rebuilding the entire system.
+At a higher level, "build purity" should not be the primary goal of anyone shipping software.
+The primary goal is functional, high quality software, with fast continuous delivery.

-For example, if you delete a source from the overlay, all RPMs generated from that source will also drop out of the generated repository.
-Whereas COPR is a stateful system.
+Another example of rpmdistro-gitoverlay's anti-hysteresis is that if you delete a source from the overlay, all RPMs generated from that source will also drop out of the generated repository.

 ## An example overlay file